 Why you should use a filter in your face mask

-When used in conjunction with social distancing practices, cloth face masks can help slow the spread of coronavirus.
+When used in conjunction with social distancing practices, cloth face masks can help slow the spread of coronavirus, especially with the omicron variant spreading across the country.
 However, not all masks are created equally, and some offer more protection than others.

-"Homemade masks use various cloth materials that are all much looser weave than a medical-grade mask such as an N95, but those masks need to be reserved for hospital use and health care professionals who cannot maintain social distancing with patients under their care," Dr. Ruth L. Bush, associate dean of medical education and a professor at the University of Houston College of Medicine, told Shop TODAY.
+"Homemade masks use various cloth materials that are all much looser weave than a medical-grade mask, such as an N95, but those masks need to be reserved for hospital use and health care professionals who cannot maintain social distancing with patients under their care," said Dr. Ruth L. Bush, M.D. and associate dean of medical education and a professor at the University of Houston College of Medicine.

-Thicker, tightly woven materials offer more protection and homemade masks should ideally have two cloth layers to make them more effective.
+Thicker, tightly woven materials offer more protection, and face masks should ideally have two cloth layers to make them more effective.
 If you're wearing a mask made of a thin fabric, adding another layer in the form of a filter can provide added protection.

 "When placed in between the layers — such as with a pocket style opening allowing for insertion and removal — you could insert a filter which will make the mask more effective and provide extra protection against allowing viral particles into the air when you talk, cough or breathe," Bush said.

-Of course, filters and masks aren't the only way to protect yourself and others against coronavirus, but they sure can help.
+Of course, filters and face masks aren't the only way to protect yourself and others against coronavirus, but they sure can help.
 "Research has shown that some loosely woven masks only block 10-20% of particles, but by adding one or more layers of filter material, higher percentages of particles could be blocked," Bush said.
+As long as it fits correctly.

 Where to buy filters online